MSharma78/DL_FA25_KaggleContest/README.md

 ## Reproducing `submission_final.csv`

 1. Train with regular evaluation and `load_best_model_at_end`.
-2. Export the best adapter to `best-adapter/` (or use the Drive file).
+2. Export the best adapter to `best-adapter/` (or download it from Drive).
 3. Validate, tune the decision bias, then run on the test split.
 4. Save a two-column CSV: `ID` (0..9999), `is_correct` (True/False).